POSTPONED: Lecture with Secretary Ash Carter

 No food or drinks (with the exception of water) are allowed in the venue.
 Please do not bring bulky items such as backpacks or large umbrellas.

-Parking is available for $13 per day or for shorter intervals at pay-by-space stations in Parking Lot 4 on Westwood Plaza and Sunset Blvd.
-The map can be found at: https://ucla.in/2VvKBIK.
+Parking is available for $13 per day or for shorter intervals at Parking Pay Stations in Parking Lot 4 on Westwood Plaza and Sunset Blvd.
+A map and directions to Lot 4 can be found at: https://ucla.in/2VvKBIK.

 ABOUT THE LECTURE SERIES: